-Many students have successfully pursued a joint concentration with Comparative Literature in a number of fields, including in the departments of Philosophy; Linguistics; Near Eastern Languages and Civilizations; Art, Film, and Visual Studies; Religion; Chemistry; and Physics, to name but a few.
+Many students have successfully pursued a joint concentration with Comparative Literature in many fields, including in the departments of Philosophy; Computer Science; Linguistics; Near Eastern Languages and Civilizations; Art, Film, and Visual Studies; Religion; Chemistry; and Physics..
 Each joint concentration is tailored specifically to a student's particular interests and to whether Comp Lit is the primary or allied field, but a joint concentration ordinarily allows for a reduction in the concentration requirements listed above.
 Courses indicated under "Required Courses" above (specifically item 1d) may be drawn entirely from the other department, and the junior essay and the senior thesis should incorporate both fields of study.